saschakala/coffee-drinks/README.md

 Inspired by Bandersnatch.

-## Commmit History
+## Commit History

 This gem was created by uploading a finished project that was completed in another repo.
-For the commit history please see: https://github.com/saschakala/cli-project
+For the full commit history please see: https://github.com/saschakala/cli-project

 ## Installation